 3) Professional status of the journalist

-Professional status of the journalist is important for another reason.
+The professional status of the journalist is important for another reason.
 The status of the journalist works for us as a marker which shows: this piece is written not by whomever but by a special individual.
 A virtual sign “made by journalist” narrows the possible range of our presumptions about the origin and purpose of a text.
-It just slightly saves our time and efforts.
+It just slightly saves our time and effort.

 This circumstance underlines the great significance of professional ethics in journalism, or more precisely, the great significance of talk about such ethics.
 Journalists and their associations should proclaim all around that they are special; talk about professional ethics is the best way to proclaim that.